Ajay Rai: Indian National Congress (INC)

 After the Kolasla constituency ceased to exist post-delimitation, Rai won from the 2012 Assembly elections from the new Pindra constituency, which comprises a sizeable portion of the former Kolasla constituency.
 He routed the BJP candidate, who received just 3,000 votes.
 When he contested the 2012 elections, Rai was an accused in 16 criminal cases, and was booked under the Gangster Act and Goonda Act.
 According to him, he had been framed in four cases by the Bahujan Samaj Party regime, while other cases were "mostly over".

 Rai was the Congress candidate in the 2014 Lok Sabha elections from Varanasi.
 He lost to BJP's prime-ministerial nominee Narendra Modi, coming third after Arvind Kejriwal.

 On 5 October 2015, Rai was arrested for his alleged role in the violence and arson in Varanasi during a march by seers and other local leaders against police action on protesters opposing ban on immersion of Ganesha idols in the Ganga river.
 He was released 7 months later, when the Allahabad High Court granted him bail.

 In 2017, Rai lost Uttar Pradesh state elections from Pindra as a Congress candidate.
 Since then, he has participated in protests against Prime Minister Narendra Modi in the Varanasi city.

 In 2019, Rai lost the Lok Sabha Elections from Varanasi constituency as a Congress candidate against Narendra Modi, securing third place.

+In 2024, Rai lost the Lok Sabha Elections from Varanasi constituency as a Congress candidate against Narendra Modi, securing second place.
+But Narendra Modi's majority decreased to 152,513 votes.